 Wish you could remember names?
-I’ll bet you do.
+I know I’ve often wished that memorizing names was easier (it is).
 After all …

 Forgetting names sucks, especially at events where you’re meeting important new contacts.
 Business cards are fine and dandy, but you want to be looking that new person in the eyes and connecting, not constantly peeking at the sweaty lump of cardboard stuck to your palm.

 Instead, you want to hold each person’s name with the certainty that can only come from mastering your memory.

 Or You Can Keep Living The Nightmare

 You know the one.
 You hear a name and then just a few seconds later … it’s gone.